duluca/lemon-mart/README.md

 - Custom: [auth.custom.service.ts](https://github.com/duluca/lemon-mart/blob/master/src/app/auth/auth.custom.service.ts)
 - Firebase: [auth.firebase.service.ts](https://github.com/duluca/lemon-mart/blob/master/src/app/auth/auth.firebase.service.ts)

 The current mode can be adjusted in `environment.ts`.
+You can see how each mode is implemented in the link source files above.

 > This is covered in more detail in [Angular for Enterprise, 2nd Edition](https://expertlysimple.io/angular-for-enterprise-2nd-edition/).